Alainel27/Alainel27/README.md

 - ⚖️ Legal Principles of Computer Forensics
 - 🗣️ Professional Practice

 <h3>Willing to do</h3>

 -  Programming
 -  DevOps
 -  Forensics Tools
 -  Website Development

+   hroughout my academic journey, I strive to improve my communication skills and computer prowess for the future that awaits.
+As much as I love computers, I also love space, piano, singing, nature, free diving, skating, snowboarding, gaming, drawing, reading and much more!

 👓 Have a look at my projects!!!